Introduction to NDPC

 1990

-In early 1990, the government decided to proceed administratively with the implementation of the TIT's recommendations A Preparatory Committee (PREPCOM) for the establishment of NDPC was thus set up under the chairmanship of Lieutenant-General Arnold Quainoo, a member of the PNDC.
+In early 1990, the government decided to proceed administratively with the implementation of the TIT's recommendations A Preparatory Committee (PREPCOM) for the establishment of NDPC was thus set up under the chairmanship of Lieutenant-General Arnold Quainoo.
 The Commission began operations at Flagstaff House, Accra, on 2 April 1990.

 1992